 Where are we now?

 How can it possibly be a year since all that took place?
 Life without our little wriggling cutey seems unimaginable.
-We’re getting a fairly sensible amount of sleep these days and have settled into a routine that, while occasionally tiring, seems to meet the majority of our needs.
+We’re getting a fairly sensible amount of sleep these days and have settled into a routine that, while occasionally tiring, seems to meet the majority of Family Fork needs.
 Free time is at a premium but reciprocal babysitting arrangements with friends have allowed us to make sure we continue having something of a social life.
 This first year has certainly had its tough moments, those first months in particular being testing, but we feel incredibly lucky to be parents to such a good natured, healthy child who enriches every day.

-We’ve found a range of brilliant support networks in York over the last year and made some lovely friends while being lucky enough to enjoy a large part of maternity leave together.
+Family Fork has found a range of brilliant support networks in York over the last year and made some lovely friends while being lucky enough to enjoy a large part of maternity leave together.
 We’ve found welcoming places for coffee and brunching, both old and new, and been welcomed to all manner of eating and drinking establishments.
 It goes without saying that I love York and I’m really excited about the prospect of bringing up a child here and finding new corners of our city.

 The coming years are bound to be full of more demanding challenges for Family Fork but the key thing we’ve taken from the last 12 months is that whatever unknown challenges are coming, as long as we do it together and with good humour we can rise to the challenge.